 Earlier this month, I carved out a bit of time to bring my vision for a small-scale styled birthday party to life.
-I’m prepping all of the feature details behind the scenes, so keep an eye out for the full reveal in the next week or so (with photos by Sincerely Liz, Inc!), but essentially it centered on the idea of an outdoor tablescape under a grove of trees strung with café lights, white linens, gold flatware, bright pops of color and touches of pattern.
+I’m prepping all of the feature details behind the scenes, so keep an eye out for the full reveal in the next week or so (with photos by Liz Cook!), but essentially it centered on the idea of an outdoor tablescape under a grove of trees strung with café lights, white linens, gold flatware, bright pops of color and touches of pattern.
 The pièce de résistance?
 A massive flower arrangement lovingly crafted by Elisha Dudley, owner of Petal Flower Co.

 How To Safely Transport Flowers